 Not all glasses are created equal!
 The materials that make up the lenses, the coatings used, and even the frame shape can impact how clearly you see with your astigmatism.

 Eyeglasses for astigmatism include a special cylindrical lens to compensate for how light passes through the cornea.
-Generally, a single-vision lens is prescribed, but in some patients over 40 years old, an eye doctor might recommend a bifocal.
+Generally, a single-vision lens is prescribed, but in some patients over 40 years old, an eye doctor might recommend a bifocal or progressive.

 Lenses come in a variety of thicknesses.
 In general, the higher your prescription, the thinner the lens that’s recommended.
 So, if you have high-level astigmatism, you’ll likely want a high index or trivex lens instead of a standard one.

 Coatings can be put on a lens to offer additional benefits, like scratch resistance and anti-fogging.
 People with astigmatism (especially those with higher prescriptions) may see better with an anti-reflective coating on their lenses to reduce glare.

 And remember, astigmatism is about how light is being reflected to the retina.
 The more you can do to keep the lenses of your glasses clean and glare-free, the better you’ll see.

 Eyeglass frames, shape, and size

 How lenses fit on your face is determined by the frames.
 For high-level astigmatism, a flatter frame can be beneficial.
 This is because wraparound glasses have more curves in the front and can cause distortion if you have astigmatism.

 You can take glasses to get a fit check

 If you order your eyeglasses online, keep in mind that they may not perfectly fit your face.
 Taking them to a store to get fitted can make a difference in how well you see.
 Also, there may be a fee to adjust glasses if you didn’t buy them there.